When the clouds over Pittsburgh part and the sun shines on the Steel City, we drink outdoors.

 More cocktails in the Strip District?
 Absolutely!
 Count us in too.
-After your visit to Bar Marco mosey on down to Kaya for a Caribbean-themed concoction at one of their sidewalk tables.
+After your visit to Bar Marco head down to Kaya for a Caribbean-themed concoction at one of their sidewalk tables.

 Harp and Fiddle

 After you spend Saturday morning shopping in the Strip, scoot around back at Mullany’s Harp and Fiddle Irish Pub.
 That’s where you’ll find a deck for sitting.
-It’s also where you’ll order a Black and Tan, or a Jameson on the rocks, for drinking.
+Grab a seat on their deck and order a Black and Tan, a Guinness, or heck, a shot of whiskey.

 If cocktails aren’t your style and you’re not feeling the Irish Pub vibe, head to Roland’s for a brew on the balcony or patio.
 Roland’s has a solid draft and bottle selection combined with a prime view of the always-bustling Penn Ave.